 Sell the opportunity as a unique experience that can't be bought anywhere else on the market.

 - Virtual experience

-Virtual experiences can be much more far-reaching than most people realize ( although the pandemic has probably educated us a lot more about the possibilities).
+Virtual experiences can be much more far-reaching than most people realize ( the pandemic probably educated us a lot more about the possibilities).
 For instance, you could auction virtual experiences like the chance to have a one-on-one yoga class with an instructor or to receive a guided tour of Rome from your own bedroom.

 To maximize your chances of success, choose a niche or theme to tie to your search experiences, such as wellness or travel.
 This will attract a great core group of bidders.

 Usually, a food-related event will involve a few people sitting around and eating a meal that was prepared at the venue.
-As an alternative, you could give everybody who purchases a ticket a catered meal at a local restaurant, where they can connect with the other attendees over live stream if they wish.
+As an alternative, you could give everybody who purchases a ticket a catered meal at a local restaurant, where they can connect with the other attendees over a live stream if they wish.